New record set in Rowan for daily COVID-19 positives - Salisbury Post

 Deaths increased by one — a person who did not live in a nursing home or residential care facility.
 Recoveries, meanwhile, only increased by 23 on Friday, which spiked the number of active cases to 3,311.
 Just a month ago, the same number was less than a third of its current total.

-The sharp increase, however, is partially attributable to the fact that a greater percentage of COVID-19 tests are coming back positive, which has slowed the process of case investigations by Rowan County Health Department staff.
+The sharp increase, however, is partially attributable to the fact that a greater percentage of COVID-19 tests are coming back positive, which has slowed the process of case investigations, including whether people have recovered, by Rowan County Health Department staff.

 The county’s average number of tests returning positive has topped 15% in the previous two weeks, reaching numbers more than three times the level that health officials have aimed for — 5%.